This post can be found in Psychology Today.

 How can “Big Data” analytics create a mental health delivery system to individualize diagnosis and treatments in mental health?

 Never before have we been able to analyze video, audio, and written language using machine learning statistical modeling techniques.
-From these methods, we can obtain cognitive, behavioral, and emotionally laden information from patients, analyze and interpret dense data, and use results to both aid in diagnosis and deliver precise care to each and every patient.
-Although no machine or digitalized program will replace the ever vital clinician-patient relationship, we ought to rely on these technological advances for greater diagnostic accuracy and individualized techniques to refine our care in the field of mental health.
-This modernized evidence-based individualized approach has been too-long delayed.
+From these methods, we can obtain cognitive, behavioral, and emotionally laden information from patients, analyze and interpret dense data, and use results to both aids in diagnosis and deliver precise care to each and every patient.
+Although no machine or digitalized program will replace the ever-vital clinician-patient relationship, we ought to rely on these technological advances for greater diagnostic accuracy and individualized techniques to refine our care in the field of mental health.
+This modernized evidence-based individualized approach has been too long delayed.